How to Get Priority Pass Lounge Access For Business Travel

 If you fly once or twice a month, this middle-tier plan is probably the best value.
 Ten free visits cover most of the year for moderate travelers—after that, you only pay for what you use.

-Prestige membership
+Prestige Membership

 - Cost: $469 per year